Last updated on December 22, 2025

 Force of Despair | Illustration by Seb Mckinnon

 Removal is one of the cornerstones of MTG.
-The black color themes are known for exiling, sacrificing, and destroying all threats to their dominance.
+Black is known for thematically exiling, sacrificing, and destroying all threats in its way.
 The black removal spells will take any of your Constructed decks that have black mana to another level.
-In Limited, some black removal is even worth splashing for just to have them!
+In Limited, some black removal is even worth splashing for!

 I’m just one man with one opinion.
 If you don’t agree with my rankings or believe I left out a vital black removal spell, please leave a comment below, or you can find us over on Twitter.